jmtalarn/docs/source/index.html.md

 # Cache

+In order to improve response timing, we follow a query caching policy for successive API calls:

 > The first time an uncached resource is queried, the API will extract the information from the link:

 ```shell